 Practice days will be available at most venues on the Friday preceding race weekend (see schedule).

 Confirmation and event details: The receipt of your entry will be confirmed by mail.
 Details such as directions, starting times and lodging are published in Vintage Views and by following the “Preview” links on the Schedule page.

 Membership: Current AHRMA membership is required to compete in AHRMA National events.
 For AHRMA membership information, please contact us.
 Memberships and renewals are available at the track.

-Required Transponder: AHRMA uses the AMB Model 260x transponder for timing and scoring (for more-specific information, click here).
-This unit is required and is available for purchase from www.mylaps.com or for rent from AHRMA.
-If you would like to rent a transponder, please use the rental form link found under each event on the Schedule and Results page of this website.
-For more information Click here
+Required Transponder: AHRMA uses MYLAPS transponders for timing and scoring (for more-specific information, click here).
+This unit is required and is available for purchase from www.mylaps.com, or for rent from AHRMA.
+To rent a transponder, please use this form.

 Medical insurance: Proof of personal health coverage is required.
 Jones-Birdsong Insurance offers a Rider Accident Medical Plan; to apply, use this form: Medical Insurance Application (pdf)

 The following classes are offered.
 Check the AHRMA Handbook for complete details of class requirements.